David Bruce (actor): Life and career

 Born Marden Andrew McBroom in Kankakee, Illinois (but always known as Andy to his friends), Bruce was the second of four children born to prominent Kankakee restaurateur Vernon McBroom and his wife, the former Neva Voorhees.
 He attended Northwestern University in 1934 intending to study law but became a drama major.

 In 1940, after extensive travel for theater work, McBroom made his way to California and signed with a Hollywood agent, Henry Willson.
-The agent changed his name to David Bruce and got him a stock contract at Warner Brothers.
+The agent changed his name to David Bruce and he was secured to a stock contract at Warner Bros..
 Bruce's first role was in the Errol Flynn movie The Sea Hawk (1940).
 The 6 ft 1 in actor was released from his Warner's contract to join the Naval Air Force at the outset of World War II, but he was discharged due to a chronic ear infection.
 After appearing in the John Wayne movie Flying Tigers (1942), Universal Pictures offered him a long-term contract.
+Whilst there, he played the title role in the horror film The Mad Ghoul (1943).
 At the war's end, Universal did not renew Bruce's contract.
 During the 1950s, Bruce acted in several Columbia pictures, appeared on television, and wrote for television.